angrykoala/angrykoala.github.io/blog/draft-mindfck-devlog-2/mindfck-devlog-2.md

 draft: true
 ---

-# Mindfck Devlog 2: Making a High Level Programming Language to Brainfuck
+# Mindfck Devlog 2: Memory Handling, Variables and Flow Control in Brainfuck

 > This is a follow-up of [Part 1](../2025-03-13-mindfck-devlog-1/mindfck-devlog-1.md).

 In the previous post, I've covered some basics of how brainfuck works, and how some algorithms can be of use to make a language that transpiles to brainfuck: [mindfck](https://github.com/angrykoala/mindfck).

-In this part, I'm going to cover how to abstract brainfuck's pointer, so we can access memory in a way closer to how any normal language would do it, first with arbitrary memory positions, and then move to using actual variables.
+In this part, I'm trying to abstract brainfuck's pointer, so we can access memory how any sensible language would do.
+First, by supporting arbitrary memory positions, and then move on to use actual variables.

 I'll also implement the basic abstraction over control flows `if` and `while`.

 <!-- truncate -->

-Currently, our tool to generate brainfuck looks like this
+Currently, my tool to generate brainfuck looks like this:

 ```go title="main.go"
 cmd.Add(20) // Pointer at 0